minimapletinytools/WCBG/BLOG.md

 Furthermore, real-world incentives drive player decision making.
 Primary and secondary markets will fairly and entirely determine the value of any in-game asset.
 Thus, world-centric blockchain games are also dynamic virtual economies.
 These economies are exchangeable for and measurable in real world fiat.

 From a traditional game design point of view, transactions in blockchain games are understood as in-game actions.
 For the player, this interface is unfamiliar, expensive, and generally speaking a bad experience.
-Instead, we suggest understanding in-game actions as economic transactions of a rational player controlled agent.
+Instead, I suggest understanding in-game actions as economic transactions of a rational player controlled agent.
 This interpretation seems promising if we consider the fact that blockchain games have yet to gain major traction whereas cryptocurrency exchanges process millions of transactions each day.

-Finally, along with fiat-measurable assets, world-centric virtual worlds also safely generate valuable data as models for new markets with mechanism design limited only by the developer's imagination.
+Finally, along with fiat-measurable assets, world-centric virtual worlds also safely generate valuable data as models for new radical markets.
+Mechanism design is limited only by the developer's imagination.
 In this regard, real world value flows into the game while innovative market driven narratives flow out.
 At worst, these are exciting stories for players to share; at best, these experiences might inform real world policies.

 This is best summarized in the following diagram: